 Understand: Joints are plastic to training, and joint-specific training WILL elicit positive multifaceted effects to change the physical state of the joint in ways that increase: function, fitness, and health.

-The video is from week 85 of our training subscription that targets the shoulder joint.
+The video is from a hip-joint workout.
 Perform this training 1-2x per week.
-If you enjoyed the positive training effects of this training session, continue the training protocol by signing up for the Total Body Subscription.
+If you enjoyed the positive training effects of this training session, continue the training protocol by signing up for the Joint-Specific Training Library.

 Plus get our free monthly video blog on accessing what you love most - your body and optimizing your joint health!